dotlang/language/README.md

 - **Extension**: `extends ABCD;` means current interface is based upon ABCD interface.
 - **Call by name**: `myClass.myMember(x: 10, y: 12);`
 - **assert outside method**: You can have `assert` in a class, outside methods, after struct/enum section to enforce some compile time checks (e.g. deprecated module or template parameter validation).
+- **Check is primitive**: If a variable can be cast to empty interface, it is not primitive.
+This can be useful in template when checking parameters.

 ###Core package